shailesh74250/kaizen-assignment/README.md

 ├── package.json          # Project metadata and dependencies
 └── README.md             # This file
 ```

-### Run development server
-Use the following command to start the development server.
-Open your browser at http://localhost:5173:
-- Create a .env file in the project root directory, then copy the contents from .env.example and update the values as needed.
-- Start Development Server: npm run dev
-- The development server.
-Open your browser at http://localhost:5173

 ### Build for Production
 To create an optimized production build, run: npm run build